Tenshō-Jingo war: Historiography

-The record of Hōjō Godaiki referred this conflict as "Wakamiko face-off" (若御子対陣 (Wakamiko Taijin)).
-However, modern Japanese historians in 1980s started to refer the conflict as "Tenshō-Jingo" to cover the broader scope of the entire conflicts, not just the 80 days engagement at Wakamiko.
+The record of Hōjō Godaiki referred to this conflict as the standoff at Wakamiko (若御子対陣, Wakamiko Taijin).
+However, modern Japanese historians in 1980s started to refer the conflict as "Tenshō-Jingo" to cover the broader scope of the entire conflicts, not just the 80-day engagement at Wakamiko.

-There is a theory that from the perspective thar the conflict zone's local powers that the Tenshō-Jingo war still continued even after the Tokugawa-Hōjō truce.
+There is a theory that from the perspective of the conflict zone's local powers, the Tenshō-Jingo war still continued even after the Tokugawa-Hōjō truce.
 There is evidence that even after the Tokugawa Ieyasu's transfer to the Kantō region following the fall of the Hōjō clan in 1590 and the assignment of the provinces, some local lords still resist the authority of either Toyotomi and Tokugawa, which continued until the transfer of Uesugi Kagekatsu to Aizu, where the local daimyo were separated from their former territory and the establishment of control by the Azuchi–Momoyama period.

 Nevertheless, In 2014, Japanese historian Hiroshi Ishikawa pointed out that the Kai Kokushi (Kai province historical record document) no longer used honorifics when referring to the traditional local lords of Kai Province, such as the Takeda and Yanagisawa clans after the Tenshō-Jingo Kishomon pact which occurred after the war ended.
 However, it does address Tokugawa Ieyasu as "divine master"(神祖). this historiography of the cessation of war in 1583 was supported by historian Masaru Hirayama, who cited the Tashiro manuscript as a source, redefined it in his book "Nomi Castle Ruins" as a general term for the military conflicts that occurred in the Kai, Shinano, Kozuke, and Suruga provinces, where those provinces were generally safe from collateral damages of the war between ruling daimyos, except for 1582, the moment when mass unrests within those provinces occurred.
 Hirayama also noted that the recorded anomaly of intensive chaos in those provinces also ceased after October 1582.